happybruce/CanFestival/README.md

-This is a copy of https://github.com/ljessendk/CanFestival
+This is a copy of https://github.com/ljessendk/CanFestival, and I optimzie it, to make it great again!

 My purpose is:
  1. Make it work on linux (Using CMake, finished)
- 2. Make it work on STM32F4xx (on going)
+ 2. Make it work on STM32 MCU based on CubeMX(finished)

-Small change: in drivers folder, cm0 and cm3 is soft link to cm4, I delete cm0 and cm3, copy 2 cm4 folders and rename them to cm0 and cm3.
-This is convenient at Windows.
+ 3. ...